When Someone Dies in Scotland

 What happens during the investigation

-The Procurator Fiscal may order a post-mortem examination.
-Unlike in England, the family cannot object to a post-mortem in Scotland.
+The Procurator Fiscal may ask for a post-mortem examination.
+Unlike in England, families in Scotland cannot object to one, which we know can be hard to hear.
 The investigation may take days or weeks.
-You cannot register the death until the Procurator Fiscal releases the body and authorises registration.
-COPFS will keep you informed of progress.
+You cannot register the death until the Procurator Fiscal releases your loved one and authorises registration.
+COPFS will keep you updated as things progress.

 Fatal Accident Inquiries